*Indicates that authors contributed equally to the work.

 Data here.
 A commentary and reanalysis of our data here and here.

 Horne, Z. & Cimpian, A. (2017).
 Subtle syntactic cues affect intuitions about knowledge: Methodological and theoretical implications for epistemology.
 Oxford Studies in Experimental Philosophy.

 Invited Peer Reviewed Articles and Book Chapters

-Powell, D. & Horne, Z. (forthcoming).
+Powell, D. & Horne, Z. (2017).
 Moral severity is represented as a domain-general magnitude.
 Experimental Psychology.

 Horne, Z., Powell, D. & Hummel, J. (2016).
 Toxic Beliefs.
 Proceedings of the 36th Annual Conference of the Cognitive Science Society.
 Austin, TX.